dele1972/fastapi-tutorial/README.md

 Source (YouTube): [FastAPI MongoDB REST API in Python | CRUD Operations | Swagger | PyMongo](https://youtu.be/G7hZlOLhhMY) by Mahesh Kariya (16.05.2021)

+- See on GitHub too: [itsmaheshkariya/fastapi-mongodb-restapi](https://github.com/itsmaheshkariya/fastapi-mongodb-restapi)

 ## 1 - Python

+Python3 is preinstalled on Ubuntu 20.04

 ## 2 - pip(3)

+I use pip3 instead.
+Maybe a Link will follow.

 ## 3 - Virtual venv

+I use virtualenvwrapper.
+Maybe a Link will follow.

 ## 4 - pip3 install needed packages (fastapi pymongo uvicorn)